-As a parent, or grandparent, spending time with your children is likely to be at the forefront of your mind and holidays periods are no different.
+As a parent, or grandparent, spending time with your children, or grandchildren, is likely to be at the forefront of your mind and holidays periods are no different.
 For children of separated or divorced couples, it can be a difficult time too.
 Making child arrangements between you and your ex can be fraught with arguments about who gets them and when, for how long, and where you're taking them.
 While we would always advocate that child arrangements are made amicably, there may be times when a solicitor needs to be involved.
 These are some of the most frequently asked questions we get from people who come to us for help.

 I regularly spend time with my children so can I see them over the holidays?